Manage Business Intelligence components

 Add a new BI dataflow locally to Data Catalog

-In Data Catalog, a Business Intelligence (BI) dataflow locally to Data Catalog, which represents the logical flow or transformation of data between datasets, reports, or other components within a BI environment.
-You can manually add a BI dataflow to describe how data moves or is processed within a BI project.
+In Data Catalog, you can create a Business Intelligence (BI) dataflow locally to describe how data moves or is transformed between datasets, reports, or other components within a BI environment.
+A BI dataflow represents Workbook Relationships or a Prep Flow for Tableau and a Dataflow for Power BI.
 Perform the following steps to create a new BI dataflow in Data Catalog:

 On the left navigation menu, click Business Intelligence.